 I thank Father Herbert Niba, the Director of the John Paul II Institute of Theology of the Diocese of Buea, who asked me to be the guest speaker at the graduation ceremony of the pioneer students of John Paul II Institute of Theology (JOPASIT), Kumba Campus.
 I was taken aback by his request and I asked to know why me?
 His response was that priests had been guest speakers during the past three graduation and inaugural ceremonies and so he thought a member of Christ’s lay-faithful, someone who, in his words, was “immersed in the world as Christ’s feet and hands”, should be given a chance to share his own experiences.
 I liked the idea of being equated to “Christ’s feet and hands,” so I quickly said, yes, I’ll be with you.
 And here I am.
 Me voici, donc à Kumba!

-People like you, who have had the courage to spend four years of their lives studying under some of the best minds in theology in our local Church, or who are preparing to embark on this journey of faith, certainly do not want a man coming from Douala to give them another lecture on how to be good lay members of Christ’s Church.
+People like you, who have had the courage to spend four years of their life studying under some of the best minds in theology in our local Church, or who are preparing to embark on this journey of faith, certainly do not want a man coming from Douala to give them another lecture on how to be good lay members of Christ’s Church.
 I should, in fact, be the one taking lessons from you in that regard since I failed in my own attempt, several years ago, to attend a school similar to yours in Douala.

 I recall that when Christian Cardinal Tumi, the then Archbishop of Douala, today the Emeritus Archbishop, opened a school of theology for the laity in Douala, it was received with unbelievable enthusiasm.
 I was then serving as the General Manager of the Archdiocesan Media House, more widely known by its French acronym, MACACOS (Maison Catholique de la Communication Sociale).
 I also signed up for the course but always found an excuse not to attend the classes.
 I remember feeling very guilty the first weeks after signing up for the classes because I thought the formators, all priests I knew, would notice my absence.
 Each time I met any of them, I expected him to ask me why I was not attending the class.
 After all, was I not the General Manager of MACACOS?